danbev/learning-ai/notes/autoencoder.md

 in contrast to autoencoders which output the code/z vector directly.

-So VAE will generate the `code/z` vector using the mean and standard deviation by randomly sample from a distribution specified by the means and variances.
+So VAE will generate the `code/z` vector using the mean and standard deviation by randomly sampling from a distribution specified by the means and variances.

 So at this point we only have two vectors of the same length, the mean and the variance (just to be clear that the input x is no longer used after this point in the encoder).
 We will then sample from a normal/gaussian distribution using